YuriMakaruk/redocly/dashboardOverview.md

 # Dashboard Overview

 After the tenant activation, you will be automatically redirected to your **ChaChing Dashboard**.
-This is your main control center where you may want to:
+This is your main control page where you can:

 - Explore **Subscriptions** to confirm migrated data
 - Review **Products** to ensure your catalog is synchronized